gharials/dev-path/docs/building-softwares/react-js.md

 export default App;
 ```

-## Hooks
+### Managing data in components

+A component contains data too.
+A component broadly contains two kinds of data: first, data that require re-rendering when changed, and second, data that don't require a re-render when they are changed.

-### State variables
+#### State variables

-A component consists of a view and its logic.
-The view is rendered based on the data it has.
-When the data changes, the view should also change to reflect the new data.

-Due to some user interactions (e.g. click), some data in a component may change.
-We may want the change to be reflected in the UI.

-For example, a counter component that increments a number each time a button is clicked.
-Each time the button is clicked, the number should increase by one, and the UI should update to show the new number.
+Some components start by displaying some initial value as data, and after that user interactions (e.g., clicks) may change the data.
+We want the updated value to be displayed in the UI.
+For example, a counter component displays 0 as its initial count, and each time a button is clicked, the count increments by 1.
+After each click, the component should show the updated count.
+Displaying the updated count requires _re-rendering_ the component.

-This cannot be achieved by ordinary variables, as they do not trigger re-renders when changed.
-React provides a way to manage such data using state variables.
+This cannot be achieved with ordinary JavaScript variables, because they do not trigger re-renders when their values change.
+In React, such data must be declared as _state variables._ State variables mean variables that trigger a re-render of the component when their values change.

-Trigger re-renders when changed.
+In the following example, `count` is declared as a state variable.
+A state variable is declared by calling the `useState` hook function.
+The function takes the initial value of the variable as a parameter and returns a variable and a function for updating the variable.

 ```javascript
 import React, { useState } from 'react';